softwaresuave/Practical-Powershell/README.md

 Welcome...

-This repository contains highly intelligent & powerful software. <br/>
+This repository contains powerful tools for sysadmins  <br/>

 They are meant to make your job easier, automating cumbersome processes.